 Improve your diet

 As mentioned above, the hair shaft is mostly composed of the protein Keratin.
-Therefore it is a great practice to include different proteins, into your diet to stimulate hair growth.
-If you want to give your hair a boost during the Anagen phase, then you need to eat a variety of protein-rich foods, such as meat, nuts, eggs, and Avocados.
+Therefore it is a great practice to include different proteins into your diet to stimulate hair growth.
+If you want to give your type 4c hair a boost during the Anagen phase, then you need to eat a variety of protein-rich foods, such as meat, nuts, eggs, and Avocados.

 Use stimulating oils

-Last, but not least of course you have to make sure that you use the right 4c hair growth products for you.
-Understanding what type of natural hair you have and how to best take care of it, is what will ultimately allow you to grow your 4c hair overnight.
-A well-thought-through length retention regimen for 4c hair that includes a moisturizer, oil, and cream to perform the LOC method will provide optimal strength and keep your hair shiny for days.
+A well-thought-through length retention regimen for 4c hair that includes deep conditioning every other week as well as a good moisturizer, oil, and cream to perform the LOC method will provide optimal strength and keep your hair shiny for days.
 Just make sure that you use products that provide moisture, detangle your natural hair with ease, and cleanse it without stripping all your natural oils.